Skip to contents

 ylab("Lap Time (s)")

-We can see the most of Russell’s laps were less than 110 seconds, with a safety car having occurred around lap 15 and VSC occurring near lap 38.
+We can see the most of Bottas’ laps were less than 90 seconds.
+Note a safety car had occurred around lap 8.

 With the above data, we can also visualize all driver’s laptimes with violin plots.
-We’ll trim the laptimes to exclude anything above 105 seconds to make the variation in lap time easier to see (i.e. show only racing laps).
+We’ll trim the laptimes to exclude anything above 100 seconds to make the variation in lap time easier to see (i.e. show only racing laps).
+We can recycle the color values we produced above.

 # Load the laps data (cached!) and filter